Restaurateurs have lots of options these days when it comes to cloud-based POS software.

 Two of the top cloud-based POS systems on the market are Touchbistro and Lightspeed.
 They both focus specifically on the needs of the restaurant industry, and they’re both capable of scaling up quickly and integrating with other cloud-based software that can help you run your restaurant.
 They also both get consistently high ratings on sites like G2 Crowd and Finances Online.

 So, which one should you choose for your restaurant?

 If you’re trying to decide between the two options, here’s a little more about how they stack up.

-Pricing, Platform and Support
+Pricing, Platform, and Support

-Lightspeed , recently became a publicly listed company and was founded in 2005 as a retail-focused POS program and still has a significant number of retail customers.
-Lightspeed then acquired a company named POSIOS that specialised in POS systems for the hospitality business and introduced Lightspeed Restaurant.
+Lightspeed recently became a publicly listed company and was founded in 2005 as a retail-focused POS program and still has a significant number of retail customers.
+Lightspeed then acquired a company named POSIOS that specialized in POS systems for the hospitality business and introduced Lightspeed Restaurant.
 Touchbistro was founded about five years later and has always focused solely on restaurants.

 Both systems charge users monthly based on the number of terminals used.
 The cost for one terminal is also the same for both systems: $69 for the first one, and up from there.
 They also both offer a free trial version, so you can try each one for yourself before making any financial commitments.

-Both systems are designed for use with iPads, which serve as the terminals.
+Both systems are designed for use with iPads, which serve as terminals.
 They also each require a local server that serves as the “brain” of the system and allows for local backup and offline use.

 Both companies also offer 24/7 support by both phone and email.